-Adding 3D objects to your Spark AR effects is a great way to create more immersive effects that take place in people’s real surroundings.
+Adding 3D objects to your Meta Spark effects is a great way to create more immersive effects that take place in people’s real surroundings.

 You can create your own 3D objects with tools such as Blender, a free and open-source 3D content creation suite.

-Spark AR Toolkit is an add-on that you can use in Blender to optimize your 3D object and check it's ready to import to Spark AR Studio.
+Meta Spark Toolkit is an add-on that you can use in Blender to optimize your 3D object and check it's ready to import to Meta Spark Studio.

 This article is for people already familiar with Blender.
 Download the latest version here.